-As part of the government's 1+2 Initiative, children in P1 to P7 now learn French and older children will, next session, be learning a third language.
+As part of the Government's 1+2 Initiative, children in P1 to P7 learn French and all children have the experiences in Scots Language.

 Close links between home and school are encouraged.
 We organise Open Afternoons and send regular newsletters out as well as having two Parent Meetings per year.